Tower Gaps in Multicolour Ramsey Numbers: Introduction

 \section{Introduction}

-We denote by $r_k(G;q,p)$, for $q \geq p$, the smallest integer $n$ such that in every $q$-colouring of $K_n^{(k)}$, there is a copy of the hypergraph $G$ whose edges span fewer than $p$ colours.
-For simplicity when $G$ is $\K{t}{k}$, we write $r_k(G;q,p) = r_k(t;q,p)$.
-Observe that when $q = p = 2$, $r_k(G;2,2)$ and $r_k(t;2,2)$ coincide with the classical Ramsey numbers $r_k(G)$ and $r_k(t)$, and we will denote them as such.
+Let $K_n^{(k)}$ denote the complete $k$-uniform hypergraph on $n$ vertices.
+We define $r_k(G; q)$ for $k, q \in \mathbb N$ as the smallest integer $n$ such that in every $q$-colouring of $K_n^{(k)}$, there is a monochromatic copy of the hypergraph $G$.
+For simplicity when $G$ is $\K{t}{k}$, we write $r_k(G;q) = r_k(t;q)$.
+Observe that when $q = 2$, $r_k(G;2)$ and $r_k(t;2)$ coincide with the classical Ramsey numbers $r_k(G)$ and $r_k(t)$, and we will denote them as such.
 One of the most central open problems in Ramsey theory is determining the growth rate of the 3-uniform Ramsey number $r_3(t)$.
 A famous result of Erd\H{o}s, Hajnal, and Rado~\citep{EHR} from the 60's shows that there exist constants $c$ and $c'$ such that

-Note that the upper bound is essentially exponential in the lower bound, and that despite much attention, this remains the state of the art.
-Perhaps surprisingly, if we allow four colours instead of two, Erd\H{o}s and Hajnal (see e.g.\ \citep{grs}) showed that the double exponential upper bound is essentially correct, i.e. there is a $c>0$ such that $r_3(t;4,2)\geq 2^{2^{ct}}$.
-More recently Conlon, Fox, and Sudakov~\cite{CFS-JAMS} proved a super-exponential bound with three colours, that is, that there exists $c>0$ such that $r_3(t;3,2) \geq 2^{t^{c\log t}}$.
-Erd\H{o}s conjectured that the double exponential bound should hold without using extra colours, offering \$500 dollars for a proof that $r_3(t) \geq 2^{2^{ct}}$ for some constant $c>0$.
+Note that the upper bound is essentially exponential in the lower bound.
+Despite much attention, this remains the state of the art.
+Perhaps surprisingly, if we allow four colours instead of two, Erd\H{o}s and Hajnal (see e.g.\ \citep{grs}) showed that the double-exponential upper bound is essentially correct, i.e.\ there is a $c>0$ such that $r_3(t;4)\geq 2^{2^{ct}}$.
+More recently Conlon, Fox, and Sudakov~\cite{CFS-JAMS} proved a super-exponential bound with three colours, that is, that there exists $c>0$ such that $r_3(t;3) \geq 2^{t^{c\log t}}$.
+Erd\H{o}s conjectured that the double-exponential bound should hold without using extra colours, offering \$500 dollars for a proof that $r_3(t) \geq 2^{2^{ct}}$ for some constant $c>0$.
 Raising the stakes for this conjecture is the ingenious \textit{stepping-up} construction of Erd\H{o}s and Hajnal (see e.g.\ \citep{grs}), which shows that for all $q$ and $k\geq 3$,

-For the past 60 years, we have used \eqref{eq:classic_stepping_up} to stack our lower bounds for $r_k(t;q,2)$ upon that of $r_3(t;q,2)$, yielding that $r_k(t) \geq T_{k-1}(ct^2)$, where \emph{$T_k(x)$, the tower of height $k$ in $x$,} is defined by $T_1(x) = x,\, T_{i+1}(x) = 2^{T_i(x)}$.
-The corresponding upper bounds of $r_k(t) \leq T_k(O(t))$ (see~\citep{EH,ER,EHR}) are once again exponential in the lower bounds, and thus a positive resolution of Erd\H{o}s's Conjecture would be the decisive step in showing that $r_k(t) = T_k(\Theta(t))$ for all $k\geq 3$.
+For the past 60 years, we have used \eqref{eq:classic_stepping_up} to stack our lower bounds for $r_k(t;q)$ upon that of $r_3(t;q)$, yielding that $r_k(t) \geq T_{k-1}(ct^2)$, where \emph{$T_k(x)$, the tower of height $k$ in $x$,} is defined by $T_1(x) = x,\, T_{i+1}(x) = 2^{T_i(x)}$.
+The corresponding upper bounds of $r_k(t) \leq T_k(O(t))$ (see~\citep{EH,ER,EHR}) are once again exponential in the lower bounds, and thus a positive resolution of Erd\H{o}s's conjecture would be the decisive step in showing that $r_k(t) = T_k(\Theta(t))$ for all $k\geq 3$.